 Fast forward to now and I have the most beautiful, sweet, magical, fussy baby on the planet.
 The one thing that I have felt from the very beginning of my pregnancy was the intensity of my state of mind being essential to another humans ability to adjust and thrive in this world.
 This is a responsibility that is far deeper than eating the right things, avoiding the wrong things, doing the right workouts, buying the right diapers, researching the best hypo allergenic detergent and cleaners, reading all the right blogs and the latest baby research.
 It's the work, the gritty internal work, that must be done continuously with diligence in order to grow, to thrive and live a fully.

 A couple days after her birth, the euphoria started to wear off, my hormones started crashing and my anxiety started coming back.
 What if she's unsettled because I'm unsettled?
 What if I didn't do enough during my pregnancy to give her a calm, well adjusted start to life on this earth?
 What if despite my efforts I'm not capable of settling the deep seated (perhaps generational and/or genetically programed) anxiety.
 These are the moments when you start forgiving your own parents for the ways you think they failed you in life, because suddenly you realize that they, like you, are simply human.

-So here we are, one month and one day into motherhood.
-Zadie has spent 31 days on this confusing planet of ours.
+So here we are, one month and three days into motherhood.
+Baby Z has spent 31 days on this confusing planet of ours.
 What I know for sure is that there is no beginning or end to the love that I feel for her.
-It is a feeling that is impossible to explain and the reason that no matter what there is a drive to move forward, to do better and to be better.
+It is a feeling that is impossible to explain and the reason that no matter what there is a drive to move forward, to do better and to be bette